 Many coaches work to the point of exhaustion… which isn’t good for anyone (not for you, or for your clients).
 As a new coach you might be very keen to establish yourself, which leads to taking on too much and trying to please everyone.
 Or as a more experienced coach, you might feel ‘worn out’ from years of compassion, caring and commitment.

 I am a qualified Coaching Supervisor, having completed Oxford Brookes University’s Professional Certificate of Advanced Study in Coaching Supervision.
 Since completing my original coach specific training through the Institute of Executive and Leadership Coaching (IECL), I have been engaged in continuous professional development to expand my knowledge of coaching theory and practice.
 I hold the ICF credential of Professional Certified Coach (PCC) and I am an ICF registered Mentor Coach.
+I am also accredited as a Professional Executive Coach with the Association for Coaching.

 I am an experienced executive and leadership coach with more than 1000 hours of coaching experience.
 I work as an Associate Coach with several Australian and global coaching organisations and I am a member of many coaching panels, coaching people at all levels and from a range of backgrounds across Australasia.
 I have worked as an internal and external coach and I am involved in delivering ICF accredited coach training programs.